goncaloterroso25-create/Sweep/README.md

 ---

+## Development Approach

+Sweep is an AI-assisted development project.

+I created the product concept, feature set, UX/UI direction and interaction design, and handled testing, debugging, iteration and release decisions.
+AI coding tools were used extensively for implementation, particularly for Kotlin and Jetpack Compose development.

+The project is not intended to represent native Kotlin expertise, but rather my ability to design, direct and ship a functional digital product using modern development workflows.

+---

 ## Running Sweep

 You need [Android Studio](https://developer.android.com/studio) (Ladybug or newer) and **JDK 17**.
 Android Studio bundles a suitable JDK, so a separate install is usually unnecessary.